Restaurant Brands International Inc. research snapshot

 QSR AI Stock Analysis

-QSR AI stock analysis currently reads Restaurant Brands International as a large, mostly franchised quick-service restaurant operator with four global brands, recurring royalty and advertising revenue, and a credible growth algorithm.
-The tradeoff is financial leverage and uneven brand execution: first-quarter 2026 comparable sales rose 3.2%, led by Burger King US and International, while Popeyes comparable sales fell 6.5%.
-At the July 9, 2026 close of $74.94, QSR trades near 26.4x trailing EPS and 23.0x free cash flow per share, so the QSR AI stock forecast depends on franchisee economics, restaurant openings, Burger King remodel returns, Popeyes traffic, interest expense, and valuation discipline.
+QSR AI stock analysis currently reads Restaurant Brands International as a large, mostly franchised quick-service restaurant operator with four global brands, recurring royalty and advertising revenue, and a growth algorithm that delivered a strong start to 2026.
+First-quarter comparable sales rose 3.2%, led by Burger King US and International, while Popeyes comparable sales fell 6.5%.
+At the July 31, 2026 close of $74.02, QSR trades near 26x trailing GAAP EPS, about 18x forward adjusted EPS, and 22.7x trailing free cash flow per share, so the QSR AI stock forecast depends on franchisee economics, restaurant openings, Burger King remodel returns, Popeyes traffic, interest expense, and valuation discipline.
 This page is informational only and is not investment advice.

 Current price